 And while the Switch has long been a portable console, it was likely a bit too large for some pockets and pouches.
 So, it makes sense that the Switch Lite (8.2 x 3.6 x 0.6 inches) takes up less space than the Switch (9.4 x 4 x 0.6 inches).
-And at 9.8 ounces, the Switch Lite 30% lighter than the 14.1-ounce Switch.
+And at 9.8 ounces, the Switch Lite is 30% lighter than the 14.1-ounce Switch.

 The Switch Lite's shrinking size also applies to its screen.
 The Switch's little brother rocks a 5.5-inch touch screen that's trimmed down from the 6.2-inch touch panel in its predecessor.
 Both LCD displays sport a 1280 x 720 resolution.

 If you get a Switch Lite as a present, but expected a Switch, don't worry: most of the same games play on both.
 That means that you'll be able to enjoy top titles such as The Legend of Zelda: Link's Awakening, Fire Emblem: Three Houses and Super Mario Maker 2 regardless of whether you buy the Switch or Switch Lite.

 While the Switch's dock allows you to switch between TV mode and handheld mode, and even detach the Joy-Con controllers to hold them separately while the Switch is on a tabletop, the Switch Lite isn't playing that game.

 Instead, the Switch Lite is one non-detachable brick whose controllers are permanently connected, making it playable in handheld mode only.
 It doesn't work with Nintendo's dock, either.

 The Switch Lite is rated for 3 to 7 hours, which is better than the original Switch (approx. 2.5 to 6.5 hours) from 2017.

 Nintendo Switch Lite vs. Switch: Price and value